Frances Perkins: Veneration

 In 2022, Frances Perkins was officially added to the Episcopal Church liturgical calendar with a feast day on 13 May.

 In popular culture

-Perkins is a minor character in the 1977 Broadway musical Annie, in which she alongside Harold Ickes is ordered by Roosevelt to sing along to the song Tomorrow with the title character.
+Perkins is a minor character in the 1977 Broadway musical Annie, in which she, alongside Harold Ickes, is ordered by Roosevelt to sing along to the song Tomorrow with the title character.
 It is during this scene in the show that Roosevelt's cabinet comes up with the idea of the New Deal.

 In the 1987 American movie Dirty Dancing, the lead character Frances "Baby" Houseman reveals that she was named after Perkins.

 David Brooks's 2015 book The Road to Character includes an extensive chapter biography of Perkins.

+Becoming Madam Secretary is a novel by New York Times author Stephanie Dray that tells the story of Ms. Perkins’s life.
+It was copyrighted in 2024 and published by Berkley, an imprint of Penguin Random House LLC in hard cover and paperback editions and by Thorndike Press in a large-type edition.